hyojoonkim/justaclass/README.md

 communication these days.
 Open, programmable, and software-driven networks allow us to develop innovative ways of managing networks, where deeply-programmable network devices are now a commodity (e.g., programmable switches, SmartNICs).
-However, programmability is a double-edged sword.
-More flexibility and freedom enabled by programmability can, in fact, lead us to a more complex network that is harder to understand and control.
-Finding the right level of abstraction for network operators while building a versatile network  is the key challenge in today's network design.

-In this class, we will explore the history of Software-Defined Networking (SDN) and programmable networks.
-We will also learn what kind of problems they have solved and what new challenges they have introduced.
-Specifically, we will learn and discuss the following (tentative list): traditional networks, the history of SDN and programmable networks,  state-of-the-art programmable platforms (Intel Tofino, SmartNICs), languages (OpenFlow, P4, Lucid), network verification with programmable networks, and real-world applications.
+In this class, we will learn about Software-Defined Networking (SDN) and programmable networks.
+We will learn what kind of problems they have solved and what new challenges they have introduced.
+Specific topics include (tentative list): traditional networks and their problems, the history of SDN and programmable networks, state-of-the-art programmable platforms (e.g., Intel Tofino, SmartNICs), languages for programmable networks (e.g., OpenFlow, P4), real-world applications and deployments, network verification, and AI/ML + networking.

 ## Prerequisites
 This course does not have official prerequisites.
 However, basic knowledge and